GPyTorch: Blackbox Matrix-Matrix Gaussian Process Inference with GPU Acceleration: Gaussian process inference through blackbox matrix multiplication

-We observe two requirements of a preconditioner to be used in general for GP inference.
-First, in order to ensure that preconditioning operations do not dominate running time when using scalable GP methods, the preconditioner should afford roughly linear time solves and space.
-Second, we should be able to efficiently compute the log determinant of the preconditioner matrix, $\log \vert P \vert$.
-This is because the \mcgacro{} algorithm applied to the preconditioned system estimates $\log \vert \P^{-1}\trainK \vert$ rather than $\log \vert \trainK \vert$.
-We must therefore compute $ \log \vert \trainK \vert = \log \vert \P^{-1}\trainK \vert + \log \vert P \vert. $
+\paragraph{Requirements of BBMM preconditioners.} Based on the above discussion, we observe three requirements of any preconditioner $\P$ for BBMM.
+First, in order to ensure that preconditioning operations do not dominate the running time of \autoref{alg:mod_pcg}, the preconditioner should afford roughly linear-time solves and linear space.
+Second, we should be able to efficiently compute the log determinant of the preconditioner $\log \vert \P \vert$ to ``correct'' the log determinant estimate in \eqref{eqn:slq_precond}.
+Finally, we should be able to efficiently sample probe vectors $\bz_{i}$ from the distribution $\normaldist{0}{\P}$.